awilwayco/SwampBlimps/README.md

 ## How to Use

-1. Run “./run.sh -o” within a terminal to startup basestation.
+1. Run “./run.sh” within a terminal to startup basestation.
+2. Click the URL link provided in the terminal to navigate to the basestation.
-2. Connect a controller to the administrator's computer.
+3. Connect a controller to the administrator's computer.
-3. Activate a blimp to connect to the basestation by plugging in batteries for Orange Pi and Teensy.
+4. Activate a blimp to connect to the basestation by plugging in batteries for Orange Pi and Teensy.
-4. Connect a controller to the blimp by using the Xbox controller's d-pad’s up or down arrows to select which blimp to connect to.
+5. Connect a controller to the blimp by using the Xbox controller's d-pad’s up or down arrows to select which blimp to connect to.
-5. As an administrator, select the corresponding goal color for catching blimps by toggling the "Goal" button by clicking it with a mouse or pressing “Y” on the controller.
+6. As an administrator, select the corresponding goal color for catching blimps by toggling the "Goal" button by clicking it with a mouse or pressing “Y” on the controller.
 For attack blimps, they can toggle the “Target” button by clicking it with a mouse or pressing “X” on the controller.
-6. Activate autonomous mode on the blimp by pressing “RT” on the controller.
+7. Activate autonomous mode on the blimp by pressing “RT” on the controller.
 Press "LT" to send all the blimps into autonomous mode.
-7. To maneuver manually, deactivate autonomous mode by pressing “RT” or "LT" again and using the left and right sticks on the controller.
+8. To maneuver manually, deactivate autonomous mode by pressing “RT” or "LT" again and using the left and right sticks on the controller.
-8. Click the "View Stream" hyperlink for the corresponding blimp to navigate to the livestream for that blimp.
+9. Click the "View Stream" hyperlink for the corresponding blimp to navigate to the livestream for that blimp.
-9. Use the sidebar menu to navigate to the Main, Logs, Barometer, or Documentation pages.
+10. Use the sidebar menu to navigate to the Main, Logs, Barometer, or Documentation pages.